UnterrainerInformatik/GameDevelopmentLinks/README.md

 * [http://telias.free.fr/](http://telias.free.fr/)
 * [http://www.cgtextures.com/](http://www.cgtextures.com/)
 * [https://remos.itch.io/isometric-tree-sprites](https://remos.itch.io/isometric-tree-sprites)
-* [**SoundImage**](http://soundimage.org/) - Very large and cool library of original music-pieces, textures and sounds all licensed under a public license that only reqires proper attribution as stated on the About-page 'Section 3 – License Conditions.'.
+* [**SoundImage - Eric Matyas**](http://soundimage.org/) - Very large and cool library of original music-pieces, textures and sounds all licensed under a public license that only reqires proper attribution as stated on the About-page 'Section 3 – License Conditions.'.
   Despite the name it contains really great textures (seamless ones as well).
   It is neatly explained again on the home-page of this site.
 Thanks Eric Matyas.
 Great work.
 Please consider donating a small amount of money for all the hard work.
 * [TreeIt](http://www.evolved-software.com/treeit/treeit) - A nice piece of work from EVOLVED software.
 Thanks.
 Procedurally generates 3D trees you are free to use in your games.